mredenti/modern-cmake/episodes/03-variables.md

-For this exercise, we will just directly run a CMake Script, instead of running `CMakeLists.txt`.
-The command to do so is:
+For this exercise, we will just directly run a CMake Script, instead of running `CMakeLists.txt`. f The command to do so is:

 ```bash